 Aimed at librarians planning digitisation projects, but providing useful guidance for anyone digitising content, the guide asks a few simple questions and provides a level of risk that can be used to decide on the best way forward.

 The Digital Libraries Initiative is a project of the European Commission and part of its overall strategy to boost the digital economy.
 It includes Europeana and focuses on two areas: cultural and scientific heritage.

 JISC digitisation projects

-Started in 2004 and continuing through 2011 and beyond, JISC support a variety of digitisation projects, including film, artworks, news and journals.
+Started in 2004 and continuing through to 2013, JISC supported a variety of digitisation projects, including film, artworks, news and journals.

 PubMedCentral Back Issue Digitization Project

 Digitisation service from PMC to capture content that is not currently in e-form – however it appears that the service has been discontinued.

 Royal Society archive digitised

 In 2011 the Royal Society announced that its complete journal archive, back to the first issue of Philosophical Transactions in 1665, has been digitised, and all articles older than 70 are available free.